jiutongzhao/Time-Series-Data-Analysis/docs/chap10_appendix.md

 ## Weighted Summation

-In spectral analysis—whether it’s the Fourier transform, a filter, a kind of similarity, an interpolator, or a wavelet transform—the core operation is always a **weighted summation**.
+In spectral analysis—whether it’s the <u>Fourier transform</u>, a digital <u>filter</u>, an interpolator, or a wavelet transform—the core operation is always a **weighted summation**.
 By designing appropriate weights, we amplify the information we care about and suppress what we don’t, allowing us to distill an N-point signal into concise, abstract, and generalizable features.
 As a result, nearly every outcome of spectral analysis exhibits additive properties—for example, the noise spectrum follows a chi-square distribution.

 From another viewpoint, weighted summation is essentially a convolution; by the convolution theorem, it is equivalent to multiplication in the dual domain.
 This insight also suggests alternative ways to construct kernels in spectral analysis, such as the FBSP wavelet in the continuous wavelet transform, which is obtained via spectral-domain interpolation.

 When you are lost in the mathematical derivation, remember that the core operation is always a weighted summation.
 This perspective can help you understand the underlying principles and guide your implementation.